Here’s my current list of applications that I wouldn’t want to live without.

-- IntilliJ IDEA / Eclipse (Java/… IDEs that makes coding and refactoring doable)
+- IntilliJ IDEA / Rubymine (Java/… IDEs that makes coding and refactoring doable)

 - Web Developer (Firefox add-on that gives a CSS editor, DOM browser, form muck-abouter, document anchor tag highlighter, and generally helpful web swiss-army knife that makes Firefox indispensible)